paternogbc/SSregression/README.md

 This interactive application allows you to explore how the partition of Sums of Squares are calculated in simple linear regressions.
 Change one of the parameters to see what happens.

+# Run this application on R Studio

+`runGitHub("SSregression", "paternogbc")`

 # Want to help?
 Fork this repo and create a pull request.
-Please, report bugs here .
+Please, report bugs [here](https://github.com/paternogbc/SSregression/issues).

 # License